-Building your own DIY aquarium is fun and easy.
-Designing a custom glass aquarium is pretty straight forward.
-It is just a matter of selecting the size of the aquarium, the glass thickness to be used, then put it all together.
-It sounds simple, right?
-In reality, it really isn't that difficult.
+Designing a custom glass aquarium is pretty straightforward.
+It is a matter of selecting the size of the aquarium and the glass thickness to be used, then put it all together to build your DIY aquarium.
 Just follow the steps, one at a time, and you will be surprised at how easy it really is.

 In order to determine the size of the side glass panels, you will first need to determine the thickness of the glass you will be using.
-(See the Glass Placement graphic ).
 Note that the side pieces are set inside the front and back panels, and their dimensions are determined after you choose the glass thickness.

 Refer to the chart to help you determine this.
 This chart is based on single strength glass, as opposed to tempered or "safety" glass.
-Single strength glass is what you see in most aquariums the windows in your house.
+Single strength glass is what you see in most aquariums as well as the windows in your house.
 It can be cut to whatever size you wish and the sharp edges can be ground smooth to avoid injuries.

-When a glass aquarium fails, it is normally for one of 2 reasons:
+When a glass aquarium fails, it is usually for one of two reasons:

 - The adhesive (usually silicone) used to bond the glass panels together fails to adhere to one or more of the glass panels.